nirajp82/Microservice/01_07_IdentityService.md

 # OIDC
 ### What is OpenID Connect (OIDC)?

-OpenID Connect (OIDC) is an identity layer built on top of the OAuth 2.0 protocol.
-It provides a way for applications to verify a user’s identity while still allowing them to gain access to the user’s resources.
+OIDC stands for OpenID Connect.
+It is an authentication/identity layer built on top of the OAuth 2.0 protocol.
+OIDC allows clients (like web applications or mobile apps) to verify the identity of users based on the authentication performed by an authorization server.
+It provides a standardized way to obtain user identity information, allowing for single sign-on (SSO) and simplifying the authentication process across different services.
 OIDC extends OAuth 2.0 by adding an additional token called the **ID Token**, which contains information about the user’s identity.

 ### The Problem OIDC Solves Over OAuth 2.0